 Also, we have been advised by customers that Amazon require their website address (URL) on the barcodes invoice – so please let us know (when you purchase barcodes or later) that you would like your website address on the invoice/receipt.

 If you have products that you want to list on Amazon, you will need barcode numbers for them.
 Amazon requires a unique barcode number for each listing on its websites.
 Our UPC barcode numbers are the right choice for use in the USA, and EAN-13 for countries outside of USA.
 Amazon has confirmed that our Amazon barcode numbers are acceptable and meet their standards.
 Our customers are successfully using our barcode numbers on their Amazon products.

 Our Amazon barcode numbers can also be used in other online shops (e.g. CD Baby or Play.com), and in regular retail stores.

 You will need a unique barcode number for each separate listing on Amazon.
-It is your choice whether to make separate listings for each different variation (size/colour/design) of your product or just to get your customers to specify the size/colour after ordering.
+It is your choice whether to make separate listings for each different variation (size/color/design) of your product or just to get your customers to specify the size/color after ordering.

 We have kept our standard Amazon barcode products straightforward and cost-effective by including the barcode images.
 If you are shipping the product yourself, and only selling on Amazon, you don’t need to print the actual barcode on your product.
 You just need the barcode number to enable you to list your product on Amazon.
 If Amazon is fulfilling your order and shipping for you, you need to print the actual barcode images on your product as well.